 The primary role of the Teaching Assistant (TA) is to support the class teacher to enhance pupils' learning either in groups or individually, ensuring pupils understand the work set, know their learning objectives, and stay on task to make progress.
 Teaching Assistant Level 3 enables you to have the skills, knowledge and behaviours to work in Primary, Secondary and Special phases across all age ranges, encompassing special educational needs and emotional vulnerabilities.
 As well as ensuring full competency as a Teaching Assistant, this apprenticeship provides a foundation for potential progression into several career paths in the education sector including Higher Level Teaching Assistant and Teacher.
 The apprenticeship may provide university-level progression opportunities in Education.
 Please note, students under the age of 18 will only be placed in primary schools as a Teaching Assistant, for safeguarding reasons.

+COURSE: EDUCATION - ASSISTING TEACHING

+QUALIFICATION: T Level

+TYPICAL DURATION: 2 years

-COURSE: DIGITAL SUPPORT SERVICES - CYBER SECURITY QUALIFICATION: T Level TYPICAL DURATION: 24 months CAMPUS: Part of the Digital and IT Technical Centre of Excellence at The Priory Lincoln Academy
+CAMPUS: Part of the Education Centre of Excellence at The Priory Lincoln Academy

-'Research by the Department of Culture, Media and Sport into Cyber Security skills in the UK labour market estimates that between 33-51% of all businesses in the UK have a basic or more advanced skills gap in their organisations.'

-UK Cyber Security Council

-DIGITAL SUPPORT SERVICES TLEVEL
+'Working in education offers a unique opportunity to make a real difference in the lives of students.
+It allows you to support their learning and development, foster a positive and inclusive classroom environment, and gain valuable experience in the education sector.
+This role is not only rewarding but also provides a pathway to further career opportunities in education.'

+Department for Education

+EDUCATION (ASSISTING TEACHING) TLEVEL

 DESCRIPTION OF COURSE

-T Levels are two-year courses, designed with key employers in the sector, to provide you with the knowledge and skills needed to work within the digital support services sector.
-You will study a wide range of core subjects covering all aspects of digital, including software design and testing, internet security, using digital technologies to analyse and solve problems, and the ethical and moral implications of digital technology.
-These will be taught by industry experts, to ensure that you have the skills and training to progress in your career in Cyber Security.
+T Levels are two-year courses, designed with key employers in the education sector, to provide you with the knowledge and skills needed to work within the teaching support services sector.
+You will study a wide range of core subjects covering all aspects of education, including child development, supporting learning activities, safeguarding, and the ethical and moral implications of working in education.
+These will be taught by industry experts, to ensure that you have the skills and training to progress in your career in Assisting Teaching.

 ASSESSMENT

 Three parts of the T Level are assessed.
 The industry placement is assessed by collecting evidence of the required hours, progress towards learning goals aligned to your occupational specialism, and through employer feedback and appraisals.
-The technical qualification is assessed in two parts; the core component (Digital Support Services) is assessed externally through two written examinations and an employer set project; and the occupational specialist component (Cyber Security) through assignments, and the observational components which are tracked by providers and then externally moderated.
+The technical qualification is assessed in two parts; the core component (Education and Childcare) is assessed externally through two written examinations and an employer set project; and the occupational specialist component (Assisting Teaching) through assignments, and the observational components which are tracked by providers and then externally moderated.

 ENRICHMENT OPPORTUNITIES

 As part of every T Level, students will complete a mandatory 315-hour industry placement, designed to enable students to put the skills they have learned in the classroom into practice in the workplace.
 Students will be prepared for this by developing employability and work-readiness skills as part of their programme, in collaboration with local universities and employers.
-This T Level includes an occupational specialism in Cyber Security.
+This T Level includes an occupational specialism in Assisting Teaching.

-WHY STUDY CYBER SECURITY?
+WHY STUDY ASSISTING TEACHING?

-T Levels provide you with UCAS points, similar to A Levels, which would allow you to progress onto university level study if you would like to, such as in Computer Science.
-The T Level, especially as a result of the industry placement connected with the course, can also lead directly into employment in a range of roles in digital, including in cyber security, coding, and ethical hacking.
+T Levels provide you with UCAS points, similar to A Levels, which would allow you to progress onto university level study if you would like to, such as in Education or Child Development.
+The T Level, especially as a result of the industry placement connected with the course, can also lead directly into employment in a range of roles in education, including as a teaching assistant, learning support assistant, or in other educational support roles.
+Employers you might work with: